 - According to the Oxford English Dictionary, the first specific reference in English came in a fifteenth century vocabulary ‘Salcicia’, a ‘sawsage’

 - Sausages were nicknamed bangers during the Second World War.
 Their high water content due to the scarcity of other ingredients meant that they were liable to explode when cooked as the water turned to steam

-- Sausages should be cooked slowly over a medium heat and should not be pricked as this lets out the flavour.
-They will only burst if cooked too quickly!
+- Sausages should be cooked slowly either under a grill or in a pan, on a medium heat and should not be pricked, as this lets out the flavour.
+They will burst if cooked too quickly!

 History of the sausage

 - Sausages are even older than ancientGreeceorRome- the Sumerians (modern dayIraq) made sausages 5,000 years ago

 - During the early days of the Empire, Romans mixed fresh pork with finely chopped white pine nuts, cumin seed, bay leaves and black pepper

 - In 320 AD, because of their association with pagan festivals, Roman Emperor Constantinus I and the Catholic Church made sausage eating a sin and their consumption was banned!
 This led to sausages going underground until the ban was lifted